faultyblaster/file-forge/README.md

 ## License

 The code is under the [MIT license](/LICENSE), however, some of the art may be copyrighted or given exclusive permission, such cases will be explicitly communicated on those files locations.

-## Special notes

-Thanks for using this extension!
-Feedback is welcome!
-If you have suggestions, bug reports, trypo <!-- This typo is intentional --> reports, or any other comment that can make the extension better, please, don't hesitate on creating a issue on the github [issue tab](https://github.com/faultyblaster/templator/issues).

 ## Thanks to